TOLDOTECHNIK/TTLED/README.md

 ## Installation
 Download the ZIP file and extract it's content.
 Put the TTLED folder in "ARDUINOAPP/hardware/libraries/".
-In the Arduino IDE you can test the sample sketches unter Samples->TTLED.
+In the Arduino IDE you can test the sample sketches under Samples->TTLED.

 ## Usage
 ### Create TTLED object